-Since the 2015 acquisition of the AGA Group, the company undertook various acquisition integration initiatives including organizational restructuring, headcount reductions and consolidation and disposition of certain facilities and business operations, including the impairment of equipment and facilities.
-Most recently during 2018, the company undertook additional restructuring efforts related to Grange, a non-core business within the AGA Group, and elected to cease its operations.
-This process was largely completed in the fourth quarter of 2018.
-During fiscal 2019, the initiatives within the AGA Group were primarily related to headcount reductions.
-The company recorded expense of \$2.3 million, \$15.1 million and \$11.9 million, respectively in the years ended December 28, 2019, December 29, 2018 and December 30, 2017, respectively.
+During the fiscal years 2020, 2019 and 2018, the company has completed various restructuring initiatives for the AGA Group, including headcount reductions and consolidation and disposition of certain facilities and business operations.
+During 2018, the company undertook restructuring efforts related to Grange, a non-core business within the AGA Group, and elected to cease its operations.
+During fiscal 2019 and 2020, the initiatives within the AGA Group were primarily related to headcount reductions.
+The company recorded expense of \$1.6 million, \$2.3 million and \$15.1 million, respectively in the years ended January 2, 2021, December 28, 2019 and December 29, 2018, respectively.

 Additionally within the Residential Kitchen Equipment Group, the company incurred restructuring costs, primarily for severance related to headcount reductions and facility consolidations.
-The company recorded expense of \$1.7 million and \$1.2 million, respectively in the years ended December 28, 2019 and December 30, 2017, respectively.
+The company recorded expense of \$0.2 million and \$1.7 million, respectively in the years ended January 2, 2021 and December 28, 2019, respectively.